-Although the Mother India empire spreads itself across cafés, delis and curry houses in Glasgow and Edinburgh, the original Westminster Terrace branch is the daddy.
-Deceptively accommodating, it operates on three floors: contemporary-styled basement, small ground-level space and larger, Edwardian-retro dining room upstairs.
+Although the Mother India empire spreads itself across cafés, delis and curry houses in Glasgow and Edinburgh, the original Westminster Terrace branch is the daddy (or rather, mummy).
+Deceptively accommodating, it operates on three floors – a contemporary-styled basement, small ground-level space and a larger, Edwardian-retro dining room upstairs.
 Canoodling couples and office parties can happily co-exist here.
-The kitchen serves up top-notch Indian food, prepared with an occasional nod to the Scottish surroundings: you might start with haddock, green chilli and ginger pakoras, before a robust dish of baked chicken stuffed with smoked aubergines, Punjabi-style lamb with fresh okra or aloo sag dosa (a rice-flour pancake stuffed with spinach and potato, with lentil sambar on the side).
+The kitchen serves up “some of the best Indian food in UK”, according to one vociferous fan: you might start with haddock, green chilli and ginger pakoras, before a robust dish of baked chicken stuffed with smoked aubergines, Punjabi-style lamb with fresh okra or aloo sag dosa (a rice-flour pancake stuffed with spinach and potato, with lentil sambar on the side).
 Menus cover all bases, weekend lunch is especially good value and special fixed-price deals can be tailored to your own needs.